Logo - The Possums baby and toddler sleep program.Logo - The Possums baby and toddler sleep program.

 Grazing is normal for toddlers.
 What matters is that you give them good quality options with lots of fresh fruit or vegie snacks (not sticky dried fruits, for example!) between mealtimes.

 You can encourage your little one to wait a little while for mealtimes rather than letting them fill up on snacks beforehand, so that they are hungry enough to be interested in the main meal.
-You might also create family or day-care times for breakfast, morning tea, lunch, afternoon tea, and dinner.
-But this kind of schedule doesn’t suit a lot of families.
+Some families like to plan times for breakfast, morning tea, lunch, afternoon tea, and dinner.
+But this kind of schedule doesn’t suit a lot of families and their toddlers.

-The problem is that we get too controlling about snack and mealtimes, we might find our toddler starts to develop anxious and negative associations with food.
-It’s best to be relaxed about food, and mostly focus on enjoyment and having wholesome food choices available, rather than feeling under pressure for our toddler to stay in a high chair and eat a certain amount at mealtimes.
+The problem is that if we get too controlling about snacks and mealtimes, we might find our toddler starts to develop anxious and negative associations with food.
+Too much control can quickly backfire and accidentally disrupt your little one's relationship with food.
+This is why it's so important to be relaxed about food, and mostly focus on enjoyment and having lots wholesome food choices available very frequently throughout the day, rather than feeling under pressure for your toddler to stay in a high chair and eat a certain amount at designated mealtimes.

-Even if your toddler doesn’t seem to like some foods at first, keep offering them in a relaxed way.
+Even if your toddler doesn’t seem to like some foods at first, keep offering those foods again in a relaxed and casual way.
 Experimenting is an important part of your toddler’s relationship with food.

 Needless to say, have plenty of water available too!